BethanyG/python-lab/labs/lab2.md

 You can also store files on the Internet.

-One advantage is that you can give your friends and family a *hyperlink* to your file, and they can access it from any web browser on any computer.
+One advantage is that you can give your friends and family a *hyperlink* to your file, and they can access it from any web browser on any computer, anywhere in the world.

-``
+https://github.com/michaelmp/python-lab/blob/master/labs/lab2.md is a hyperlink to this file, the one you are reading _right now_!

+---

+Now that you have an email address, you can sign up for Internet services.
+Many are free.

+Over **2.2 billion** people are on the Internet!
+Why not you?

+Let's sign up for one service at: https://www.dropbox.com/register

+You will need to enter your Name (or an *alias* if you want to remain anonymous), an Email Address (you just signed up for one!), and a password.

+DropBox is a `file hosting service`.
+They'll hold onto your files if you don't have any other place to put them.

 ## Step 4: Photo Gallery

-Now that you've
+Now that you've got an *email address* and a *file host*, you're ready to publish your picture!

+...